 - Examination of data from the 2018 New Jersey Youth Tobacco Survey found that questions assessing e-cigarette use that specifically included the mention of Juul products yielded a higher prevalence of e-cigarette use in high school students than when questions either asked only about e-cigarette use or only about Juul use; these findings suggest that some high school students might not consider or might not be aware that Juul devices are e-cigarettes, which has the potential to skew data analysis.
 The research also found that current e-cigarette use had a significant positive association with current use of other tobacco products, endorsement of a tobacco brand on social media, and possession of tobacco-branded merchandise; a significant positive association was also found with current users who had seen Juul devices being used on school property and had close friends who used Juul devices.
 Learn more about e-cigarettes at the point of sale.

-- Rutgers researchers find e-cigarette use among teens to be higher than previously thought, Onco’Zine
+- News story: Rutgers researchers find e-cigarette use among teens to be higher than previously thought, Onco’Zine

 Point of Sale Advertising and Marketing

 - Neighborhood disparities in the availability, advertising, promotion and youth appeal of little cigars and cigarillos, United States, 2015, Nicotine & Tobacco Research